Current Projects

 Aromatherapy is practiced within international clinical settings and has been the subject of a growing number of clinical studies examining its impact and benefit on patient care.
 Its use in oncology and palliative care has become a beneficial support to patients who experience distressing side-effects associated with treatment such as anxiety, pain, insomnia and nausea.

-Complementary therapy units are well established within the leading cancer hospitals in the UK and USA providing this support which is considered a safe, non-invasive, cost effective and therapeutic therapy.
+Complementary therapy units are well-established within the leading cancer hospitals in the UK and USA providing this support which is considered a safe, non-invasive, cost effective and therapeutic therapy.
 In Ireland, aromatherapy massage is one of the complementary therapies offered to palliative care patients in the Irish Hospice.
 Research into the use of inhalation aromatherapy for the relief of stress and anxiety experienced by patients undergoing medical interventions has grown exponentially in the last 20 years.
-A majority of the studies report a positive impact from the intervention but in some cases, evidence is limited by the quality of study design, lack of blinding, uniformity in dosage and low sample size.
+Most of the studies report a positive impact from the intervention but in some cases, evidence is limited by the quality of study design, lack of blinding, uniformity in dosage and low sample size.
 There is a need for more convincing evidence.
 To date, no pilot studies have been conducted in Ireland to investigate the potential benefit of aromatherapy within an Irish clinical setting.
 The proposed research will be the first of its kind in Ireland.

 The aim of the study is to determine the effects of inhalation aromatherapy on stress and anxiety in patients following treatment for gynaecological cancer.